c4cs/c4cs.github.io/_lectures/f16/week1.markdown

 # Lectures give you the "what" and the "why", homeworks are a self-guided tour on the "how"

+- Lectures are designed to be interactive

+- Lots of live coding, lots of mistakes!

+- **Bring your laptop to every class**

 ---

 # This is a very individual class